 There’s a new federal rule requiring more than 32 million small businesses across the United States to register and file with a bureau of the U.S. Treasury Department called the Financial Crimes Enforcement Network (FinCEN).
 The Beneficial Ownership Information (BOI) database collects information about who ultimately owns and controls each reporting company.
-What follows are frequently asked questions about the BOI.
+What follows are frequently asked questions about the BOI including an updated deadline as part of a Dec.
+23, 2024, bulletin by the Department of the Treasury that can be found on FinCEN’s website.

 My bank asked me for this same information.
 Do I still have to register?
 Yes, businesses that are not exempt must fulfill the federal requirement to register with the BOI.
 Banks collect some of the same pieces of information but not others.
 In July 2024, FinCEN published a bulletin to clients of financial institutions comparing which pieces of information are collected by banks and which are collected by the BOI.